The Return-to-Duty Process: What it is & How to Automate its Recordkeeping Requirements

 Remember, all DOT drug and alcohol testing records must be kept in a secure location with controlled access.
 Keep paper files locked in filing cabinets, and password-protect your electronic records.
 Ensure all records are legible and signatures can be authenticated in the event of an audit.

-Automating the RTD Recordkeeping Process
+Automating the Return to Duty DOT Recordkeeping Process

 Now that you know all the steps involved in completing and tracking the RTD process, you’re probably wondering how you’re going to do it on your own.
 The good news?
 You don’t have to.